Content

 If someone else plays a significant role in your life, it’s important to let your therapist know about how they treat you and how you feel around them.

-Your therapist may ask you certain questions about your relationships with other people, or about your family dynamics, your interactions with friends, etc.
+Your therapist may ask you certain questions about your relationships with other people, such as your family members, friends, and coworkers.
+This can include questions about your family dynamics, how you interact with friends, and more.

 While talking about your relationships with other people may feel unusual, remember that your therapist isn’t there to judge you.

-This is a question that you might want to ask your therapist, especially towards the end of your intake session.
+This is one of the questions to ask your therapist, especially toward the end of your first session.

-Not all therapy sessions are about making measurable progress towards a goal.
-Sometimes, a simple conversation about what’s going on in your life and how you’re feeling can have a major impact on your wellbeing, even if it doesn’t feel actionable.
+Not all therapy sessions are about making measurable progress toward a goal.
+Sometimes, a simple conversation about what’s going on in your life and how you’re feeling can have a major impact on your wellness, even if it doesn’t feel actionable.

 However, if you’re going into therapy with specific goals, you may want to discuss how you can work towards them with your therapist.